NVIDIA/DIGITS/docs/BuildDigits.md

 Now that you're up and running, check out the [Getting Started Guide](GettingStarted.md).

+# Development

+If you are interested in developing for DIGITS or work with its source code, check out the [Development Setup Guide](DevelopmentSetup.md)

 ## Troubleshooting

 Most configuration options should have appropriate defaults.